Sport Solution Clinic

 Abby Legere Abby Legere

-Abby Legere is a second-year law student at Western University.
+Abby Legere is a third-year law student at Western University.
 She holds an Honours Bachelor of Science in Biology from Acadia University.
-During her first year of law school, Abby volunteered as a Caseworker with the Sport Solution Clinic.
+During her first year of law school, Abby volunteered as a Caseworker with the Sport Solution Clinic before taking on the role of Program Manager in her second year, a position she continues to hold in her third year.

 Abby is a lifelong athlete and former competitive hockey player.
 She brings a deep understanding of the athlete experience and the demands of high-performance sport to her work.
 Her experiences as both a player and coach has given her a strong understanding of the challenges and injustices athletes face and the communication skills needed to advocate for their interests.